Cocoon

 The inciting incident occurs at 13 minutes when A group of mysterious strangers led by Walter rent the neighboring estate and place large cocoons in the pool the men have been using.
 The men discover the pool's water has a strange, energizing effect after swimming..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to The men make the conscious choice to keep returning to the pool despite the mystery and potential danger.
+This indicates the protagonist's commitment to The men make the conscious choice to keep returning to the pool despite the mystery and potential danger.
 Art decides to bring Bernie to show him, expanding their secret circle and committing to this new path., moving from reaction to action.

 At 58 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Notably, this crucial beat Walter reveals the truth: the cocoons contain ancient Antareans (aliens) that his people are rescuing.
 The pool's life force is being stolen, endangering the rescue mission.
 The men realize their youth comes at a cost to others—a false victory turns dark., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 85 minutes (73% through) represents the emotional nadir.
 Here, Bernie dies despite his renewed youth—a whiff of death proving that their stolen vitality is temporary and false.
 The Antareans' cocoons are damaged, potentially dooming them.
-The dream of eternal youth collapses under the weight of mortality and consequence., illustrates the protagonist at their lowest point.
+The dream of eternal youth collapses under the weight of mortality and consequence., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 93 minutes initiates the final act resolution at 80% of the runtime.
 Walter offers a profound choice: come with the Antareans to their planet where they will never grow sick, age, or die.
 The men must decide between earthly mortality with loved ones or eternal life elsewhere.
 A synthesis of youth and wisdom., demonstrating the transformation achieved throughout the journey.